 Temporary Food Events

 A public temporary event is an event that serves food and is advertised by fliers/banners, newspaper articles, social media platforms, and so forth.
-A parade, carnival, festival, fundraiser, etc. are considered to be temporary events.
+Parades, carnivals, festivals, fundraisers, etc. are considered to be temporary events.

-It is important that during the planning process for an event, the Health Department must be contacted to determine what if any, permit is required.
+It is important that during the planning process for an event, the Health Department is contacted to determine what, if any, permit is required.